CONABIO/madmex-antares-workshop/standalone/classifications/rapideye/mac_windows/instructions.md

 * The host needs to have permissions to create, modify, read and write.

-You can identify the commands executed inside a container and executed by the host seeing the beginning of a command:
+You can identify the commands executed inside a container and executed by the host, seeing the beginning of a command which will be highlighted with gray color ` `:

 If the command begins with `#`, then is a command executed inside a container.
 If it begins with `$`, then is a command executed by the host